-“Dancing with the Stars” season 24 cast revealed
+“Dancing with the Stars” Season 24 cast revealed

-Craig Sjodin/ABC(NEW YORK) — ’70s TV icon Mr. T, Olympic gymnast Simone Biles and former Olympic skater Nancy Kerrigan are among the cast members of ABC’s Dancing with the Stars season 24.
+ABC/Ida Mae Astute(NEW YORK) — ’80s TV icon Mr. T, Olympic gymnast Simone Biles and former Olympic skater Nancy Kerrigan are among the cast members of ABC’s Dancing with the Stars season 24.
 The full cast was revealed Wednesday morning on ABC’s Good Morning America.

 Here’s a rundown of everyone who’s competing this season: